Digital Marketing for Dummies: Where to Start?

 You're also able to see the keywords you get impressions and clicks and your rankings variation for each one.

 Google Search Console also issues warnings about different errors, such as 404s, crawl issues, no-indexed pages in your sitemap, etc.

-It is crucial for Google that all websites to be solidly programmed and be error-free to help to maintain a website standard.
+It is crucial for Google that all websites be solidly programmed and error-free to maintain a website standard.

 Another rapidly growing form of digital marketing is Mobile Marketing.
-With smartphones capturing the time and mind of everyone around, marketers have to reach there to appeal to their customers.
+With smartphones capturing everyone's time and mind, marketers have to reach there to appeal to their customers.